The higher goal a person pursues, the quicker his ability develops, and the more beneficial he will become to the society.

-Keep in mind also that resources can come in the form of people and support.
+Keep in mind that resources can come in the form of people and support.
 You don’t necessarily need to have the skills to overcome a problem.
-All you need is the right connections to someone who can help you out.
-And that of course comes down to your level of resourcefulness.
+All you need is the right connections.
+There are many people out there who will be more than willing to help you.
+And that, of course, comes down to your level of resourcefulness.

-You can of course be incredibly resourceful, however if your environment does not support the attainment of your goal, then you will struggle to make progress.
+You can, of course, be an incredibly resourceful person, however, if your environment does not support your goal, then you will subsequently struggle to make progress.

-When I’m referring to your environment I mean the environment you live and work in.
-This of course includes all the physical things that make up that environment, which does involve people.
+Your environment is the place you live and work.
+This, of course, encompasses all the physical things that make up that environment including people.

-Your environment must support all the work you do toward the attainment of your goal.
+Your environment must support all the work you do in the pursuit of your goal.
 If friction exists, then this will hinder your progress.
-As such you will need to make alterations to your environment in order to optimize your actions and results.
+You, may, therefore, need to make some modifications to your environment to optimize your actions and results.

-Given all this, it’s important that we take the time to leverage our environment as best we can so that it helps support what we are trying to accomplish.
-To do this ask yourself:
+With this in mind, take the time to leverage your environment as best as you can so that it helps support what you are trying to accomplish.
+To do this, ask yourself:

 Does my environment support the attainment of this goal?

 How does it help me?
 How does it potentially hinder me?

 Do the people in my life support the attainment of my goal?